remotesensinginfo/rsgislib/doc/python/source/about.rst

 **How do I go about getting functionality added to RSGISLib?**

-For general suggestions submit a ticket on our `issues <https://bitbucket.org/petebunting/rsgislib/issues?status=new&status=open>`_ page on Bitbucket or post a suggestion to the Google groups mailing list.
+For general suggestions submit a ticket on our `issues <https://github.com/remotesensinginfo/rsgislib/issues>`_ page on GitHub or post a suggestion to the Google groups mailing list.

 If you are preparing a research proposal or have a commercial project where you are likely use RSGISLib please contact us for collaborative opportunities or consultancy work to add new functions to RSGISLib, improve existing features or build custom software on top of RSGISLib.